 INFORMATION EXCAVATION: Whether you’re a high schooler in partnership with your parents or a caring advocate, OR a college student flying solo or in partnership with a parent or caring advocate, your challenge is sifting and sorting through TOO MUCH information to get to the crux of what is necessary or “the right” information for you to make the smoothest transition possible into the next phase of your journey.
 You have to dig to find what you consider valuable for your situation.
 This takes time, effort and energy.
 If you’re not willing or don’t have the time, effort and energy to expend, it will also take money.

 WISDOM: What you do with what you learn after sifting and sorting through those endless pages of information for what’s “the right” info for you and your situation is key.
 Why?
-Because learning how to make smarter decisions and choices in a particular area, then choosing not to apply what you’ve learned is going to slow you down, hinder your progress, maybe even block you from some sweet opportunities.
+Because learning how to make better decisions and choices in a particular area, then choosing not to apply what you’ve learned is going to slow you down, hinder your progress, maybe even block you from some sweet opportunities.

 For example: it’s no secret that lots of money is left on the table every year in the form of government grants and scholarships, but this continues to be the case year after year.
 Why?
 Because students, their parents or both don’t feel it’s worth the effort to apply for the few hundred dollar scholarships or those in unique spaces and places, here and there to pay for college.
 If it isn’t a big money scholarship with an award of thousands of dollars (the most competitive), they dismiss it, and in my humble opinion, forfeit some real opportunities to lower their debt during and post college or eliminate debt all together.